VINXIS/maquiaBot/README.md

 Create a folder called data.
 In that folder, create a subfolder called osuFiles where .osu files will be stored.
 The plans are to minimize API calls, and to obtain information via the .osu files themselves instead after they are called once AND are ranked.

+Duplicate `config.example.json` in the config folder and call it `config.json` fill in all the slots.

 Inspiration from [owo](https://github.com/AznStevy/owo) and [BoatBot](https://github.com/0xg0ldpk3rx0/SupportBot)